philoxnard/chrome_explorer/README.md

 * AV (anti-virus)
 * Blockchain
 * Pirate
+* Nullset
-* Dark Web
+* Bug
 * Meme
-* Browser
-* Server
-* HTML
-* Assembly/Binary
-* Null
-* Big Data
+* Assembly
-* Flash
+* Troll

 These familes will have advantages and disadvantages.
-For example, Virus will be super effective against Data, Meme, Browser, and Server, but it will be only half effective vs Blockchain and AV.
+Attacks with advantage will deal double damage, and attacks with disadvantage will deal half.
+Phoxes can have up to two types, meaning that attacks can deal anywhere from 4x to 1/4x damage.

 ### Abilities